CoreyByrne/IDEA-shiny-multipage/README.md

 `Controller` is a list of shiny inputs.
 See the [Shiny Documentation](https://shiny.rstudio.com/reference/shiny/latest/) for a list of existing inputs.

 Additional arguments are functions which return `plotly` objects.
 The name of the argument will be used as the "viewer name."
 Each function takes a "shiny input", which behaves as a normal reactive input object.
-See [an example from the Shiny Docs](https://shiny.rstudio.com/articles/build.html). *Please note:* You do NOT have to call a render method.
+See [an example of reactive inputs from the Shiny Docs](https://shiny.rstudio.com/articles/build.html). *Please note:* You do NOT have to call a render method.
 Simply return the plot.

 ## Example